 Things to Consider Before Buying a Ferret

 - They're Neutered/Spayed and De-scented: In the United States, most ferrets are neutered or spayed before being sold to the public.
 This practice ensures a happier, healthier, more docile pet.
 Ferrets in the U.S. are also de-scented by the removal of their scent-producing anal glands.
 They will still have a distinct odor, which can be lessened by bathing and frequent bedding changes.

 - They Need Space: Though ferrets sleep up to 18 hours a day, they still need room to exercise.
 Ensure they have adequate room in their cage to move around and play.

-- They Eat and Poop a Lot: Ferrets have short digestive tracts, and need to eat and defecate frequently.
+- They Eat and Poop a Lot: Ferrets have short digestive tracts, and they need to eat and defecate frequently.

 - They Dig: Ferrets are diggers.
 Do not let them out unsupervised or your carpeting or furniture may be clawed when your ferret attempts to go under a door or couch.